 The CSNTM Digital Manuscript Collection regularly grows as new digital images of Greek New Testament manuscripts—housed in institutions all over the world—are added to our website.
 We are always striving to make our manuscript collection more convenient, comprehensive, and accessible.
-Because of this, we sometimes provide access to manuscripts that others have digitized.
-In theseContinue reading August 2021 Digital Collection Additions
+Since October, we have added the following manuscripts photographed at the Lambeth Palace Library toContinue reading November 2022 Digital Collection Additions